jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 # Today's session plan

 - Clean up before moving on:
-  - Can we compute `isPurchaseInProgress` without maintaining a separate state value?
   - Make `PurchaseInfo` and `PurchaseInProgress` more similar; maybe collapse them into one thing?
   - **Stop reusing a single instance of `PurchaseInProgress` to represent the purchase in progress.
 Maintaining the state has already become too complicated!**
     - The class and one of its properties have the same name.
 Improve this _somehow_.